 For more Mid-century modern decor ideas, take a look at our design guide.

-12. Go for lacquered concrete for a bespoke look
+12. Work in concrete for a bespoke modern kitchen design

 Concrete is the ultimate ultra-modern material – and it is more versatile than might seem.
-Go for a lacquered finish for a kitchen design that is both strong-looking and warm.
+Go for a lacquered finish for contemporary kitchen designs that are both strong-looking and warm.

 This Concrete-A kitchen by Leicht is made from lacquered concrete and has a rolled steel worktop.